moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 - How the battery and controller/inverter work together to spin the rotor.

 - How CC-CV charging works and why is it necessary.

+(I go more in depth on these topics in my

 Here are my progress photos: